-28 weeks Pregnant 32 year old housewife presented with prepartum anterior pelvic pain in her pubic symphysis (worse on right) pain with standing and side turning in bed and hip abduction.
-Patient had upper back pain also.
+28 weeks Pregnant 32 year old housewife presented with prepartum anterior pelvic pain in her pubic symphysis which was worse on right side of the joint.
+Pain was more significant with standing and side turning in bed and in doing hip abduction.
+Patient also complained about upper back pain.
 The pain was present since 15 days (two weeks) and was constant throughout the course.
-She had no prior occurrence of this type of pain as this was her first pregnancy.
+She had no prior occurrence of this type of pain in her life.
+This was her first pregnancy.
 The pain intensity was 7 out of 10 on visual analogue scale.
-The pain was aggravating in nature and was disturbing her day to day activities like ambulation, stair climbing, side lying, rolling over in bed.
+The pain was aggravating in nature As well as pain was disturbing her day to day activities like ambulation, stair climbing, side lying, rolling over in bed.
 She feels relieved in supine and crook lying position.
 There were no diurnal variations present.
 She also complained about upper back pain which was present in long standing and long sitting positions.

-The previous history suggests no musculoskeletal pain or any history of miscarriage and abortion.
+The previous history suggests no musculoskeletal pain.
+Patient does not complain any history of miscarriage and abortion.
 Patient is on supplements with vitamin D, calcium and folic acid.
 Patients also consume diet which is appropriate in antenatal period.
 She reported no significant medical and surgical history as well as family history.
 She performs light exercises as stretching, general mobility exercises and walking for 30 minutes five times a week.
 While doing light exercises she gets pain in abduction.
+She also experiences pain in side lying while doing side lying exercises.
+Stair climbing is usually avoided by her as it aggravatesher pain.
+Assistance is usually not given by family members in doing day to day activities and she herself performs all her activities even if she gets mild pain in pubic symphysis region.

-Postural observation suggested that she had forward head posture with rounded shoulders (Protruded posture), lordotic back posture, and waddling gait.
-In the examination part patient had tenderness on palpation, active SLR was painful and limited ROM also trendelenburg's sign is positive with adductor tightness and abductor weakness.
-The examination done for upper back pain included local palpation for tenderness, movement assessment and neck range of motion which was affected.
+Postural observation suggested that she had forward head posture with rounded shoulders (Protruded posture), exaggerated lumbar lordotic posture, and waddling gait.
+In the examination part patient had tenderness on palpation on affected site and around the pubic symphysis joint.
+Active Straight leg raise test was painful and limited Range of motion was present.
+Patient also showed positive trendelenburg's sign with adductor tightness and abductor weakness.
+The examination done for upper back pain included local palpation for tenderness in which we found that tenderness was present in upper back region specifically for rhomboids and trapezius muscle.
+Movement assessment showed restricted range of motion seen in neck and tightness in trapezius muscles.
+Spasm was also checked showed significant spasm in upper back muscles.

-Structured treatment protocol
+Structured treatment protocol with electrotherapy

-Structured treatment protocol included icing for 20 minutes twice a day on pubic symphysis joint along with MT blade treatment which included release of adductors and exercises for hip stability, pelvic muscle strengthening given for 10 repetitions followed for 3 sets.
+Structured treatment protocol included icing for 20 minutes which was given twice a day on pubic symphysis joint.
+Ice pack was given with store brought cold packs which were reusable.
+Along with icepacks MT blade treatment was given which included release of adductors group of muscles.
+The strokes or release was given in the direction of muscle orientation.
+The release was given until the muscle fibre orientation is smooth and without any knots.
+If redness or irritation was seen and felt by patient the treatment was stopped.
+Exercises for hip stability, pelvic muscle strengtheningwas given for 10 repetitions followed for 3 sets.
 Pelvic support belt was used for 7-8 hours a day.
+The belt was removed while sleeping and during meals.
 For upper back pain, neck stretches, wall pushups, pectoral stretches, scapular strengthening, shoulder shrugs were given for 10 repetitions followed for 3 sets.